DantaFramework/Parent/README.md

-# LayerX - Parent Project
+# Danta - Parent Project

-LayerX - Parent Project is the maven parent project to all LayerX projects.
+Danta - Parent Project is the maven parent project to all Danta projects.

 ## Documentation

- * Read our [official documentation](http://layerx.technologies.io/docs/) for more information.
+ * Read our [official documentation](http://danta.technologies.io/docs/) for more information.

 ## Prerequisites